- Extended health care benefits

 - 1st, submit your claims to these insurers; and

-- don't submit the same claims to both Pharmacare and your employer or 3rd-party insurance agency.
+- do not submit the same claims to both Pharmacare and your employer or 3rd-party insurance agency.

-Benefits under the Pharmacare program include partial, or 100 per cent coverage.
+Benefits under the Pharmacare program include partial or 100% coverage.

 Medical surgical supplies or equipment